Q: Does Ashe Humane Society receive government funds for support?

 Q: Do you house animals at your Center?

 A: The requirements and regulations for housing animals on a 24 x 7 basis are very stringent and rightfully so.
-We have made tremendous progress since our founding.
+We have made tremendous progress since our founding and on August 20th 2019 we received our shelter license from the North Carolina Department of Agriculture.
 We have converted a room in our Center into a community cat room where we can house a small number of compatible cats/kittens awaiting adoption.
+We also have a smaller room for cats and kittens new to us or other medical or social reasons in cages.
 Volunteers come in twice a day to care for the cats, play and clean the room.
-In order to shelter dogs, our facilities would require a significant capital investment and our staff would have to grow as well.
-We are not able to take that next step at this time.
-We have made significant improvements in our outdoor area with dog kennels, permanent carport type coverings, and perimeter fencing.
-Our dogs and some of our cats are either still with their owners or are in one of our foster homes.
+A few cats are being fostered in private homes with foster parents.
 We believe strongly in the foster-home program.
 Housing a pet in a loving temporary home is infinitely better than having it live in a crate or cage until it is adopted.
 We always need loving foster homes and if you are interested in becoming a foster family, please let us know.

 Q: Who pays the bills for animals that are in foster care?